FerniESP/bootstrap-simpletemplate/README.md

 # bootstrap-simpletemplate

-A simple web template using Bootstrap
+A simple web template using Bootstrap.